 We are committed to sparking debates.
 Get involved in discussions when your story is shared on social media platforms after publication.

-Apart from stories, we offer you a chance to speak your experiences in the form of a podcast.
-We also encourage you to attend a Q&A in Twitter spaces, where we engage with a larger audience in social media.
+In addition to the stories, we offer you a chance to talk about your experiences in our podcast.
 We would also carry your Q&A in our bi-weekly newsletter, giving you the space you deserve.

 Depending on the contribution, our remuneration is as follows:

 - For professional journalists/ photographers: USD 250, if you commit to writing a feature story OR a photo essay + doing a Q&A for our newsletter + an audio interview for our podcast.

 - For professional journalists/ photographers: USD 150 for a feature story OR a photo essay.

 - For amateur writers / students / citizen journalists: USD 50.

 - We do not pay for commentaries and opinion pieces from sectoral experts / professors / researchers.

 Payment will be made after publication, within three weeks of submission of invoice.

 Poems, press releases, fiction, a story that has been published in another print/ digital platform.